KlavsKlavsen/couchbase-kubernetes/README.md

 To get a bird's eye view of what is being created, check the following [Architecture Diagrams](https://github.com/couchbase/kubernetes/wiki/Architecture-Diagrams)

+# License

+These scripts are forked from https://github.com/couchbase/kubernetes - which has NO license (ie. you have NO RIGHT TO USE IT)
+The source used enterprise editions of docker images - which means you don't have any right to use that either.

+This has been modified to use community editions - and the author of the image used to initiate couchbase ( https://github.com/tleyden/couchbase-cluster-go ) has been contacted - and he was glad to add a license - so that is freely useable (Apache 2.0 license).

+To make this fully Open Source (not FOSS) - a reimplementation of the few yaml files and text that is from the original - must be written.
+Its not a big task though.

 # Kubernetes cluster setup

 First you need to setup Kubernetes itself before running Couchbase on it.
 These instructions are specific to your particular setup (bare metal or Cloud Provider).

 # Couchbase Server